-- Select the Nodal option and click the Next button. - Select Entity Potential component PHI - Select Specified single node from the Extent drop down list and the selected node number will appear in the Selected Node drop down list. - Click the Next button.
+- Select the Nodal option and click the Next button. - Select Entity Potential component PHI - Because only one node has been selected, Specified single node will be automatically present in the Extent drop down list.
+The selected node number will appear in the Selected Node drop down list. - Click the Next button.